 We walked down Mandi Ramdas Road and through Dori Bazar.
 The street is lined with ancient houses, temples, and shops.
 It reminded me of Kathmandu - small shops with a platform extension were hidden on the ground floor, sometimes below street level, of a five hundred year old building.
 Former mansions and gates led to courtyards and apartment style living.
 The street reached the Yamuna River where we rented a boat to view a few more temples and ghats.

 After taking a tuk tuk back to the hotel area I picked up a few supplies for the next day's celebrations then rejoined the group for a thali dinner.
 I then walked through the nearby neighborhoods to see if any residents had started the Holika Bonfires that involved burning cow dung to signal the start of Holi.
-I only caught one group around a bonfire before heading to bed to get rest for the upcoming party day.
+I caught one group around a bonfire before heading to bed to get rest for the upcoming party day.

 Around eight in the morning the group was on our way to Vrindavan.
 Shortly after exiting the tuk tuk local revelers were applying powder to my face to get in the Holi spirit.
 Then the guy in the Afro wig appeared and mayhem started to break out.
 When visiting India during Holi, particularly towns such as Mathura and Vrindavan which have the most raucous celebrations in the country, it's difficult to be an outside observer of the party.
 At some point, on some level, you become a participant.
 A fifty meter walk down a busy street and my clothes, face, and hair were covered in powder.